KuangdiOnTheEarth/DAforColdStart/README.md

 ---

-Version:
+Environment:
 - CUDA: 10.2
 - pytorch: 1.6

 ---

-Script:
+Project Structure:
 - `formate_ml-1m.py`: process raw datasets (e.g. extract the user behaviour sequences and item list).
 - `data_split.py`: identify the cold-start users and items, split the sequences in to four splits: ws, ucs, ics, mcs.
 - `utils_cs.py`: contains the modified versions of functions from `utils.py`, these functions are used to supports the cold-start training and evaluation.
 ---

 Execution:
-1. Execute `formate_ml-1m` and `data_split.py` for dataset preprocessing and splitting.
+1. Execute `formate_ml-1m` and `data_split.py` for dataset preprocessing and task sets splitting.
-2. Use `augmentation.py` to apply different data augmentation methods.
+2. Use `augmentation.py` to apply different data augmentation methods; for the Synonym-Replacement approach, the synonym list should be generated in advance using `find_similar.ipynb`.
+3. Run `SASRec.py` for model training and evaluation, the generated augmentation data can be added into the training set by using the command line paramenter `--da_file`

-3. Run `SASRec.py` for training and evaluation on the SASRec model, use `--cold_start=true` flag to activate the cold-start mode (otherwise the mode just works as original).
+use `--cold_start=true` flag to activate the cold-start mode (otherwise the mode just works as original).

+Example of applying SynReplace augmentation:

 E.g. Train a SASRec model with a specified data augmentation file:

 E.g. Run a pretrained model, evaluate its performance only: